 But in the end, it is all pointless.
 Sometimes, just like with some relationships that end, the closure you want just isn’t there and never will be.

 I have a few ideas on this…

 - We want to be in control of the situation.

 - We have to disguise our pain and heartbreak.

 - We cannot be seen as weak or wrong.

-- We want to seem unbreakable, impenetrable, and bad ass.
+- We want to seem unbreakable, impenetrable, and badass.

-Meanwhile, behind closed doors, in the privacy of our homes, we cry and mourn the endship – even if we are the one who ended it.
+Meanwhile, behind closed doors, in the privacy of our homes, we cry and mourn the endship – even if we are the ones who ended it.
 Why it is perfectly acceptable to cry over a lost lover and not a friend escapes me.

-The four best ways I can suggest to move on and get on with your life without the bitterness, resentment and needless drama:
+The four best ways I can suggest to move on and get on with your life without the bitterness, resentment, and needless drama:

 Allow yourself to feel and acknowledge the pain and resentment you have for the person in question.
 Then move forward.
-If you need something more to purge yourself of those feelings, then write a letter of endship to the now former friend, pouring all of your feelings into it – then burn it and release those negative feelings.
-This is best done as a solitary activity, and allows you to mourn and release all the negativity.
+If you need something more to purge yourself of those feelings, then write a letter of endship to the now-former friend, pouring all of your feelings into it – then burn it and release those negative feelings.
+This is best done as a solitary activity and allows you to mourn and release all the negativity.